 And that is precisely how it went.

+Quinn had a comfortable ride, and made herself right at home as she explored every corner of our friend Sue's house.
 When new people arrived the next day, she was eager to play with someone other than her drab parents, and kept us all guessing at what all her babble might really have meant.

+Saturday evening, the house began to fill up with new faces and the growing clamor of a celebration.
 Conflicted by her body's fatigue and the thrill of her first party, Quinn would rub her eyes and let out a feeble cry and then muster the energy to flash a smile and wave at the next arriving friend.
 And so, it was a long fussy night until she gave in and passed out.

 But it was a night to remember as Quinn had her first taste of dairy-free chocolate-free (but definitely not sugar-free) frosting, and loved it.